top of page

 Copyright 2023

 My precious Lily married me only after I promised to take her to Tanneuni on our honeymoon.
 Returning to that island north of Fiji had been her dream since her father took her there when she was twelve.
-How she’d been so enthusiastic about people and life for as long as I’d known her and yet think only of that island, I never understood until the day we arrived on Tanneuni.
+How she’d been so enthusiastic about people and life for as long as I’d known her, and yet think only of that island, I never understood until the day we arrived at Tanneuni.

 Walking down the steps of the commuter plane, we carried only our backpacks because she wanted to travel light.
 She had told me the island was small enough to see everything on bicycles.

-We rode north on rented bicycles along the oceanside road between tall, green palm trees and white-sand beaches.
-It was an untouched world.
-We passed coral outcroppings and black cliffs that dropped into the churning blue and white sea.
 An occasional paved or dirt road turned inland, and here or there, a car or small truck passed us in either direction.
 Our destination was the small town of Nadeloi on the island’s western side, where we had made our hotel reservation.

 “Keep up with me,” she yelled back without turning around, her blond hair following her.

 The distance between us kept increasing as the morning wore on.
 My knee began to hurt from my fall at work.
-I thought it had healed, and I had an increasingly difficult time keeping up with her.
+I thought it had healed, but I had an increasingly difficult time keeping up with her.

 Before arriving in Tanneuni, she had always been patient with me and generous with her time with her math students.
 She would make them homemade cookies when they practiced their lessons and even give them short piano performances.